shawnlaffan/perl-alien-gtkstack-windows/README.md

 # Alien-GtkStack-Windows
 Perl Alien package to provide dynamic libs for Gtk on Windows

-Use it before you call any Gtk2 related perl libs and it will be added to the path if you are using Strawberry Perl.
+Use it before you call any Gtk related perl libs and it will be added to the path if you are using Strawberry Perl.
 If you are not on Windows then it does nothing.
 Gtk2 etc can be installed using PPMs - see below.